How to create a clinical trial recruitment plan [template]

 The Food and Drug Administration has strict guidelines for clinical trial patient recruitment, which is a good place to start when planning specific materials.
 These guidelines can inform your outreach copy, as well as any images and graphics you may be using.
 While it is mandatory to operate within these guidelines, they are not so restrictive as to limit the testing of terminology, imagery, and illustrations that are likely to catch the attention of the patients you are trying to reach.

 Step 5: Have a backup plan.

-Patient recruitment can be a stressful process, but preparing ahead of time can help prevent delays and seamlessly connect you with patients interested in research.
+Patient recruitment can be a stressful process, but preparing ahead of time is the best thing that trial sites can do when trying to reach their enrollment goals.
 Get started on your recruitment plan by downloading our template below.